jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 Looking back, after getting cozy with the type system, the handbook's explanation makes more sense now.
 But hey, there's currently no up-to-date and complete definition.
 The new handbook doesn't even mention the term _homomorphic_, but it does appear in the source code.

-I got tired of not understanding, so I opened up the compiler and tried to figure out once and for all what the heck a homomorphic mapped type is.
+I was just tired of not having the full picture, so I opened up the compiler and tried to figure out once and for all what the heck a homomorphic mapped type is.

 ## Under the hood